 The debris punctured Kenneth's tire and he lost control of the car, crashing into the wall.
 Kenneth suffered $10,000 in medical bills and his car was totaled.

 Kenneth couldn't determine who was responsible for the junk in the road.
 He did not get the license plate number of the truck and he could not find out who dropped the metal in the road causing Kenneth to crash.

-Kenneth files a claim against Caltrans for not keeping the road clear.
+Kenneth files a claim against Caltrans in a lawsuit for allowing an unsafe road condition.
 However, Kenneth saw the junk fall off the truck.
 The debris was not in the road more than a couple of seconds before it caused the accident.
 Kenneth could likely not show that Caltrans was aware of the road debris or had time to clear off the debris.
 Kenneth may lose his claim for damages against Caltrans.